vtex/shoreline/packages/admin-ui-docs/docs/components/set.md

 # Set

-Our design system comes with a set of layout components to help you build common layouts inside your application. `Set` represents a set of components, it automatically spaces out the components.
+Our design system comes with layout components to help you build common layouts inside your application. `Set` represents a group of components, it automatically spaces out it's child components.

 ## Import